BerendKemper/callback-queue/README.md

 ```

 <h2>Class: <code>CallbackQueue</code></h2>
-A <code>callbackQueue<code> can alter another module's flow of asynchronous methods to appear synchronous.
-Additionally, one instance from a module that has two or more references to it at different positions in the code, they share the same <code>callbackQueue<code>.
+A <code>callbackQueue</code> can alter another module's flow of asynchronous methods to appear synchronous.
+Additionally, one instance from a module that has two or more references to it at different positions in the code, they share the same <code>callbackQueue</code>.
 Therefore if an asynchronous method is invoked on one reference of the instance and also invoked on another reference at the same time, the <code>callbackQueue</code> has queued each of those asynchronous methods.
 The execution of queued functions do not collide with eachother which can prevent (unexpected) bugs such as writing to a file when the previous write had not yet finished.
 <h3><code>new CallbackQueue()</code></h3>
 <h3><code>callbackQueue.push(callback)</code></h3>
 <ul>